Cash Back Flexibility

 It also comes with all the online shopping convenience you could want via your Venmo account.
 You can use your Venmo card anywhere that takes Visa — which is just about everywhere.
 And you can get started using it as soon as you are approved with a virtual card.

-Customize push notifications about your credit card status in the Venmo app so that you’re never questioning what your balance is or when your payment is due.
+Customize push notifications about your credit card status in the Venmo app so that you’re never left to guess what your balance is or when your payment is due.

 Ability To Purchase Crypto

-A unique feature of the Venmo credit card is the ability to purchase crypto with your cash back.
+A unique feature of the Venmo credit card is the ability to purchase cryptocurrency with your cash back.
 This is a fee-free way to purchase cryptocurrency as long as you enable the automatic purchase feature.
 The purchases are then withdrawn each month from your cash-back balance.
 Four cryptocurrencies are available: bitcoin, ethereum, bitcoin cash and litecoin.